Palvoluss/App-Journey-1/Readme.md

 ⌛ *Hours Spent:* 3h 30m

 ### Day 7

+📅 **Date:** 12 March
 Struggling with router.post and importing and exporting with ES6.
 I've decided to use default Node.js method for importing and exporting modules because atm i can't understand how correctly import and export modules and schema.
 Furthermore i'm struggling with save data on MongoDB and probably i'm wrong the mongoose query, because i thing i can save on the db whit .create(req.body).

 No plan for the weekend!
-I just need to figure out how to save data on database with a post request
+I just need to figure out how to save data on database with a post request and then continue with the api development!

-📅 **Date:** 12 March

 ⌛ *Hours Spent:* 4h